 AWS recognizes that when law enforcement places data in the cloud it puts an absolute priority on timely and secure access to information, wherever and whenever it is needed.
 To meet these needs, the AWS cloud infrastructure has been architected to be one of the most flexible and secure cloud computing environments available for storing criminal justice information.
 Our architecture provides an extremely scalable, highly reliable platform enabling customers to deploy applications and data quickly and securely in support of a wide variety of security and regulatory requirements, to include Criminal Justice Information Services (CJIS) workloads according to the CJIS Security Policy.

 In the spirit of a shared responsibility philosophy AWS has created a Criminal Justice Information Services (CJIS) Workbook in a security plan template format aligned to the CJIS Policy Areas.
 This Workbook is intended to support our partners documenting their alignment to CJIS security requirements.
 Furthermore, the template provides our partners and customer agencies a systematic approach to documenting their implementation of CJIS security requirements for review and authorization.
-The workbook provides an overview of CJIS, AWS and AWS services, and the AWS/Customer applicability of CJIS requirements.
+The workbook provides an overview of CJIS, AWS and AWS services, and the AWS/Customer applicability of CJIS requirements and is available for download here.

 The Federal Risk and Authorization Management Program (FedRAMP) is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
 AWS has two separate FedRAMP Agency ATOs in the FedRAMP Repository; one ATO applicable to the AWS US East/West regions, and the other applicable to the AWS GovCloud (US) Region.
 AWS US East/West is a multi-tenant public cloud for federal, state, and local government customers, as well as enterprise customers, and is designed to meet a wide range of regulatory requirements, including government compliance and security requirements.
 AWS GovCloud (US) is an AWS Region designed to allow US government agencies, contractors and customers to move more sensitive workloads into the cloud by addressing their specific regulatory and compliance requirements, such as ITAR, which governs how organizations manage and store defense-related data.
 Additional information is available at AWS GovCloud (US) Region.